ChadDevOps/Marlin-Ender-3-Max/README.md

 Ender 3 Max Configs for Marlin bugfix-2.0.x branch.
 The posted configration files are based on stock hotend and extruder with bltouch/crtouch.
 See [releases](https://github.com/ChadDevOps/Marlin-Ender-3-Max/releases) for a compiled version.

 **NOTE:** These settings have been tweaked from default, please search for "CHADDEVOPS" for changed settings.
 See MarlinFirmware's [import-2.0.x configurations](https://github.com/MarlinFirmware/Configurations/tree/import-2.0.x/config/examples/Creality/Ender-3%20Max) for defaults.
+There have been a signaificant number of updates since I [originally committed the Ender 3 Max config](https://github.com/MarlinFirmware/Configurations/pull/442).
+The latest changes from Marlin's bugfix branch are merged with my customized version when updating the configuration, however many settings are modified from default.

+Another option for pre-compiled firmware are nightly builds based on the official Marlin GitHub, available from https://marlin.crc.id.au/ (they ask for a small donation to become a member for a year).
+This should be closer to stock than my custom build found in this repo.

 After applying a new firmware, it's best to run `M502` and `M500` to load and save the default settings.
 You can also run Initialize EEPROM from the lcd screen under config advanced settings.
 You will need to re-level the bed after issuing `M502`.